 MCM 0110: Introduction to Modern Culture and Media

 MUSC1250: Sound Design

-Understand that most of these classes will require an application process because they are such small production classes.
+Understand that most of these classes will require an application process because they small production classes.
 Prepare for this, to ensure your enrollment.

 Note that fulfillment of course requirement does not automatically equip you with skills necessary to successfully execute the project.
 Among coursework, it is highly suggested that you incorporate production work into your extracurricular activity.

 - Apply to work on documentary/film production teams (you can find these through MCM)